fgregg/fgregg.github.io/_posts/2022-11-20-mgdo-stack.md

 [Observable](https://observablehq.com) is a lyrical platform for writing JavaScript notebooks for data analysis and visualisation.
 It has excellent support for working with databases and Datasette instances (using the JSON API I mentioned above).

-Many of this notebooks are updated automatically, as the GitHub actions craetes updated databases, which are pulled into the Datasette warehouses.
+Many of this notebooks are updated automatically, as the GitHub actions creates updated databases, which are pulled into the Datasette warehouses.

 Being able to do arbitrarily complicated SQL queries across multiple tables and then working with the the analysis and visualisation all on a reactive front-end is very, very to fast to build.